jericson/jericson.github.io/_posts/2015-04-22-cs_females.md

 The details are different, but many successful programmers can tell similar stories.
-Being introduced to computers early in life, having a personality amenable to spending lots of time with them, and access to programming resources, greatly increased the odds that I'd take and pass the AP test.
+Being introduced to computers early in life, having a personality amenable to spending lots of time with them and access to programming resources, greatly increased the odds that I'd take and pass the AP test.
 Programmers take it as common wisdom that this sort of back story indicates the personality necessary for being a